Psychology and Neuropsychology

-The Nebraska Medical Center participates in the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) match as a non-member.
+Nebraska Medicine participates in the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) match as a non-member.
 To be considered for the Postdoctoral Residency in Clinical Neuropsychology, applicants must have completed an APA/CPA-accredited doctoral program and an APA/CPA accredited internship.
 The following materials are required to be submitted no later than Jan.
 15, 2015.

 - A letter of application outlining specific training and eventual professional goals, as well as the status of your dissertation

 - Vitae or resume describing background training and experience, including a description of internship and other scholarly activities and research

 - Two sample de-identified neuropsychological evaluation reports